schwannden/ndn-on-galileo/README.md

 Many thanks to
 Professor [Ling-Jyh Chen](https://sites.google.com/site/cclljj/), for bringing me into this new research field and give me much support and resources.

-And to Professor [Ying-ping Chen](http://ypchen.tw) who supported my projects and discussed with me various problems along the way.
+Professor [Ying-ping Chen](http://ypchen.tw) who supported my projects and discussed with me various problems along the way.

+Also to my friend Tock Chiu, who don't have a personal website yet, but is an expert on compiler.
+And to Anthony Liu, an active member in Taiwan's embedded community, who taught me many concepts in instruction level debugging.

+Without you, this manual is not possible.

 ### Table of Content
 This book is split in three Chapters: